 Alternatively, a leg bag sleeve can be used to support the bag, follow the instructions enclosed with the sleeve.

-Check the connections are secure and the tap is in the closed position.
-Empty when half to two thirds full.
+Check that the connections are secure and that the tap is in the closed position.
+Empty when half to two-thirds full.
 A bag can be used for 5-7 days.

-Overnight bags have approximately 2000ml capacity.
+Catheter overnight bags have approximately 2000ml capacity.
 You may choose a drainable or non-drainable version, whichever suits your needs.
-(NB: some areas may only provide non-drainable bags according to local prescribing guidelines).
+(NB: some areas may only provide non-drainable bags according to local prescribing guidelines.)

 The overnight bag can be connected to the bottom of the leg bag using the connector provided.
 Once connected open the leg bag tap to allow free drainage.
 Alternatively, the leg bag can be disconnected and the night bag attached directly into the end of the sheath.

 Place the night bag on a stand by your bedside.
 Use the leg bag according to manufacturer guidelines.

 Disposal of used drainage bags